apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 }
 ```

+In the section [Using the _AnsiblePlaybookExecute_ as executor](#using-the-ansibleplaybookexecute-as-executor), you can find a more straightforward alternative to execute the `ansible-playbook` command for simple use cases.

 ### Removing the _StdoutCallback_ attribute

 The responsibility to set the stdout callback method is no longer part of the `AnsiblePlaybookCmd` struct, therefore, the `StdoutCallback` attribute has been removed.